Table of Contents

 Surrender the Entire Policy

 This means that you’ll cancel your life insurance coverage.
 While this isn’t the best route, you do have the right to surrender your policy to get access to its full cash value.
 Your insurer will subtract unpaid premiums from your surrender value though.
+Instead of surrendering your life insurance policy, you can consider selling it for cash through a life settlement.

 Protect Your Family Even When You’re Gone